romanokeser/A-star-algorithm-in-Unity/README.md

 Things to be changed:

+- optimization of the code
-- optimization, adding *content* and fixing grammar mistakes in the report
+- adding *content* and fixing grammar mistakes in the report
 - implementing this algorithm into a game.